Gerald Marescaux: Senior positions

 Marescaux was given command of Portland on 21 August that year, serving as both captain-in-charge and King's Harbour Master.
-Portland was the principal southern assembly point for the Home Fleet, and because of this importance the command was soon to become a rear-admiral's position.
+Portland was the principal southern assembly point for the Home Fleets, and because of this importance the command was soon to become a rear-admiral's position.
 As the eighth most senior captain in the navy, Marescaux was given the role with the understanding that he would soon be promoted to flag rank.
 On 15 September he hosted the visiting Russian Admiral Nikolai Ottovich von Essen.
 He received his promotion to rear-admiral on 15 December and stayed at Portland until 21 April 1914.

 First World War

 When the First World War began in 1914 Marescaux was still a newly promoted rear-admiral and was thus very junior, having ten admirals immediately senior to him.
 This meant that he would be passed over for command vacancies in favour of more senior admirals, and so he requested that he be seconded to the War Office so that he could still see active service.
 As such, he was appointed a temporary lieutenant-colonel in the Reserve of Officers of the British Army on 8 November.
 In this new position he served through the year as Assistant Military Landing Officer at Le Havre before, on 28 May 1915, he was appointed Deputy Assistant Quartermaster General at Boulogne.
 Marescaux was mentioned in despatches by Field-Marshal Sir John French on 31 May, and was appointed a Companion of the Order of St Michael and St George on 3 June.
 He voluntarily retired from the Royal Navy on 4 November.

 Marescaux continued at Boulogne, being appointed commandant on 23 April 1916.
 He was promoted to the temporary rank of colonel and made Base Commandant, Dunkirk, on 28 March 1917, by which time he had been transferred to the General List of officers.
 Marescaux was mentioned in despatches by Field-Marshal Douglas Haig on 9 April 1917, being then on the Special List of officers, on 7 April and 8 November 1918.
-Marescaux is described by the YMCA worker Alexander Irvine as a "splendid old seaman" in his biography A Yankee with the Soldiers of the King.
+Marescaux is described by the YMCA worker Alexander Irvine as a "splendid old seaman" in his autobiography A Yankee with the Soldiers of the King.
 He became an enthusiastic supporter of YMCA talks, organising them for units at Dunkirk and making speeches, including one to the United States Army Air Service:

 "Boys...isn't it good to think that so many of our lads went over the top with these words ringing in their ears?"

 In late 1918, Marescaux moved again, being given command of the British troops stationed in Paris for the Armistice.
 Marescaux reverted to the role of commandant on 27 January 1919.
 He relinquished his commission on 9 June, retaining use of the rank of colonel.
 During the war Marescaux had been made a Commander of the Legion of Honour by France.